fralau/mkdocs-macros-plugin/webdoc/docs/advanced.md

-The most frequent issue, when adding the mkdocs-macros plugin to an existing mkdocs project, is some markdown pages may no be rendered correctly, or cause a syntax error, or some other error.
+The most frequent issue, when adding the mkdocs-macros plugin to an existing mkdocs project, is some markdown pages may not be rendered correctly, or cause a syntax error, or some other error.

 The reason is that if Jinja2 template engine in the **macro plugin**